javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 ## addEventListener

-The fundamental problem of the aforementioned ways to assign handlers is that we *can't assign multiple handlers to one event*.
+The fundamental problem of the before mentioned ways to assign handlers is that we *can't assign multiple handlers to one event*.

 Let's say, one part of our code wants to highlight a button on click, and another one wants to show a message on the same click.